Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

 11. Style the members.html using the stylesheet, navigate to this 📂 to do so.

-12. Create a member-routes.js file within the routes 📂 to handle sever side interactions to the database that are assoicated with content on the members.html.
+12. Create a members-routes.js file within the routes 📂 to handle sever side interactions to the database that are assoicated with content on the members.html.

     Note: This would inclide dependencies to the models folder and routes for displaying data.
+          Add this new route into the server.js

 13. I think you got it from here.
 Good luck!
 Don't forget to save and remember the power of Google Fu! 😉